cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 ## Adding the Movie Fields

-Even though we created a card that will resemble the movie data, we need to spesify which properties of a movie will this movie card have.
-Remember that we will define the data backing of a card in its schema, which is in its `static-model.js` file.
-Let's view this file by following the path `cards/movie/cardstack/static-model.js`.
+Even though we created a card that will resemble the movie data, we need to specify which properties of a movie this movie card will have.
+We will define the data backing of a card in its schema, which is in a `static-model.js` file.
+Let's view this file at `cards/movie/cardstack/static-model.js`.

-You should be seeing the default schema
+You should be seeing the default schema:

 ```js
 const JSONAPIFactory = require('@cardstack/test-support/jsonapi-factory');